jeffskinnerbox/.dotfiles/pkg-nvim/nvim/README.md

 has been a long and winding road with many stops & starts, do-overs, and tool changes.
 There is no sugar coating it, configuring you own NeoVim is hard!
 I say this even as a long time vi/vim user.
-A driving motive for me has been the need to create a personalized NeoVim configuration That I truly understood and could maintain.
+A driving motive for me has been the need to create a personalized NeoVim configuration that I truly understood and could maintain.
 Taking someone else's creation and making do was not a compromise I wanted to make.

 The major hurtle for me has been the lack of step-by-step example of how to create a custom NeoVim configuration